Canadian Championship: Background

+Early years

 For the 2008–09 season, CONCACAF changed their eight team FIFA Club World Cup qualification tournament from a two-legged aggregate goals knockout elimination format, named the CONCACAF Champions Cup, to a format mirroring the UEFA Champions League with a play-in round, a group stage, and lastly a two-leg aggregate score knockout format for the final rounds.
 The format change for the 2008–09 CONCACAF Champions League provided the opportunity to expand the number of qualifying teams from different countries, and Canada was awarded a single entry in the play-in round preceding the group stage.
 The year 2008 was the first time a Canadian entry had been awarded by CONCACAF since 1992, and the first time a Canadian team participated since 1976.
 To award the new Canadian entry, the CSA created a new competition consisting of a home-and-away round-robin series between the three fully professional Canadian teams: Montreal Impact, Toronto FC and the Vancouver Whitecaps.
 The 2008 Canadian Championship was contested between May and July 2008 and won by the Montreal Impact.
 As the Canadian champions, Montreal qualified for the 2008–09 CONCACAF Champions League.

 The 2009 Canadian Championship's format and participants were the same, contested by the three clubs in May and June 2009.
 It was closely contended by Toronto and Vancouver and won by the former via goal differential in the tournament's final game against the defending champions, Montreal, giving the Toronto franchise its first ever trophy and a spot in the qualifying round of the 2009–10 CONCACAF Champions League.
 Toronto repeated as champions in the 2010 competition, qualifying for the 2010–11 CONCACAF Champions League.
-Toronto won it for the fourth consecutive season in the 2012 competition.

 In 2011, with the start of a fourth fully professional Canadian soccer team, FC Edmonton, the competition was changed from the home-and-away round robin series to a double-leg aggregate score knockout cup format with the two MLS teams seeded first and second, and NASL teams seeded third and fourth based on league standings of the previous year and the USSF tiering of Division 1 and Division 2.
 This format mitigated competitive concerns regarding already eliminated teams and the number of additional (extra to their regular league) games each team would be required to play during a season.

+Toronto FC won the first two knockout tournaments, making a total of four wins in a row between 2009 and 2012.
+At the 2015 Canadian Championship, Vancouver Whitecaps FC won their first Voyageurs Cup becoming the last of three Canadian MLS teams to win it.